19 nominees vie for four C Spire Outstanding Player Awards as Mississippi names the best college players in football, baseball and men's and women's basketball

 Nominees for the C Spire Outstanding Players Awards in 2021 include:

-- Football: Conerly Troply (selected by the schools that played football last fall): Belhaven running back Brad Foley, Jackson State wide receiver Daylen Baldwin, Millsaps defensive back Christian Roberts, Mississippi College running back Cole Fagan, Mississippi State cornerback Emmanuel Forbes, Mississippi Valley State defensive end-linebacker Jerry Garner, Ole Miss wide receiver Elijah Moore and Southern Miss outside linebacker Arvin Fletcher.
+- Football: Conerly Troply (selected by the schools that played football last fall and this spring): Belhaven running back Brad Foley, Jackson State wide receiver Daylen Baldwin, Millsaps defensive back Christian Roberts, Mississippi College running back Cole Fagan, Mississippi State cornerback Emmanuel Forbes, Mississippi Valley State defensive end-linebacker Jerry Garner, Ole Miss wide receiver Elijah Moore and Southern Miss outside linebacker Arvin Fletcher.

 - Men's basketball: Howell Trophy (selected by statewide media) Jackson State guard Tristan Jarrett.
 Mississippi State guard D.J.
 Stewart Jr. and Ole Miss guard Devontae Shuler